 As the newest competitor in the direct-to-consumer DNA test market, Living DNA claims to provide the most advanced DNA testing service currently available.
 Their autosomal test is similar to the 23andMe test in that it uses some information from the 23rd sex-linked pair to give you a better understanding of your paternal and maternal lineage.

-Their 3-in-1 DNA test, therefore, provides information on your ethnicity and ancestry, your motherline, and your fatherline to give you a clear cut representation of your family history as far back as a generalized haplogroup.
+Living DNA’s 3-in-1 DNA (30% discount) test provides information on your ethnicity and family ancestry, and your maternal and paternal family lineage to give you a clear cut representation of your family history as far back as a generalized haplogroup.